junemedia/betterrecipes.com/web/blogs/daily-dish/wp-content/plugins/wp-parsely/readme.txt

 4. A sample `parsely-page` meta tag for an article or post

 == Changelog ==

+= 1.9 =
+* Adds ability to assign custom taxonomies as section
+* Fixes bug related to add section to tag field

+= 1.8 =
+* Updated documentation for installation
+* Allow developers to adjust the tag list and the category reported for a post
+* Added support for themes to extend the reported authors

+= 1.7 =
+* Use JSON-LD / schema.org for parsely-page data instead of proprietary format
+* Added support for multiple authors if using the Co-Authors Plus plugin https://wordpress.org/plugins/co-authors-plus/

+= 1.6 =
+* Maintenance release with multiple changes needed for WordPress VIP inclusion
+* Migrated to WP Settings API
+* Various syntax changes in line with Automattic's guidelines
+* Removed the tracker_implementation option, plugin now uses Standard implementation for all installs
+* Updated much of the copy in settings page
+* Updated screenshots

 = 1.5 =
 * Added support for new option - "Use Categories as Tags"